 Renaissance Star Reader is an online assessment programme used to track our students’ reading progress.
 It identifies the skills that they have mastered and the skills each student needs to focus on to meet, or exceed, expected standards.
 Reading assessments take place across the academic year, to ensure that students are developing their vocabulary and comprehension skills.
 Assessment data is shared with all teachers so that they understand which students may need reading support in their lessons.

 If assessments show that some students need more support, a time-limited reading intervention is provided.
 The scheme that we use is Fresh Start and students learn to read accurately and fluently; they also develop their comprehension, spelling and punctuation skills by working through the Fresh Start modules.

 Assessment also helps to identify the ZPD (zone of proximal development), which then matches the challenge of reading material with a student’s reading ability to encourage reading and accelerate progress.

 At Tuxford, we encourage, advise and guide students to ‘read for pleasure and knowledge’ using the knowledge of our inspirational teachers, and the expertise and helpfulness of our library managers.
 Our academy prioritises and celebrates reading.

 Our academy’s library is an excellent learning resource centre.
 In recent times, the library has become mobile and books are taken out to different subject areas around the academy to provide ease of access to books.
 There is ongoing significant investment in providing quality texts and our library team run promotions, such as book fairs and competitions, to further develop the ‘love of reading’.

 We encourage our families to support their child by reading to them, reading with them and listening to them read.
-These experiences will further increase students’ exposure to content, genres and vocabulary.
+You can support your child in their reading in several ways:

-Ultimately reading is an essential skill which will provide a platform for our young people to go on and achieve success in their future pursuits.
+Ultimately, reading is an essential skill which will provide a platform for our young people to go on to achieve academic success, recreational well-being and confidence in their future pursuits.